ajayku-in/master-build-ar/README.md

 ## Adding another model to the projcet

 * Download the mdl file for the model from your repository of choice and place it under **LDrawFiles\blueprints\models**.
-Then when you open Unity you can use the **LDrawImporter** menu to bring in your model following their documentation linked below
+Then when you open Unity you can use the **LDrawImporter** window to bring in your model following the documentation linked below
 * Update the **Step** GameObjects in the created model to specify animations or step numbers other than the default ones
 * Use the PowerShell script **InstructionFiles\GetInstructions.ps1** to download instructions by specifying **-SetId** and **-NumPages** (So long as they are present on https://lego.brickinstructions.com)
 * Add a new **Reference Image library** with the instruction pages include in it and named according to their page number